 Common Excuse: I do not have time to floss.

 With the invention of floss picks, flossing is more convenient and easier than ever.
-Dr. Snyder recommends keeping some in your car, in your purse or next to your toothbrush.
+Dr. Hendricks recommends keeping some in your car, in your purse or next to your toothbrush.
 Flossing just takes one or two minutes a day and can save you hours of sitting in the dentist chair for a root canal or tooth extraction.
 Flossing takes less time than making a cup of coffee or checking your social media.

 Common Excuse: It hurts when I floss, and sometimes my gum bleed.

 Bleeding when flossing is not normal and should not be ignored.
 If you have bleeding gums you may be flossing too hard, but you may also have gum disease.
-If you need some pointers on proper flossing techniques, Dr. Snyder or one of our dental care team will be happy to show you the best way to remove plaque from your teeth.
+If you need some pointers on proper flossing techniques, Dr. Hendricks or one of our dental care team will be happy to show you the best way to remove plaque from your teeth.
 If the bleeding continues, chances are you are experiencing some stage of gum disease.

 Gum disease is a progressive bacterial infection of the gums and teeth.
 It is essential to treat gum disease to prevent further damage to your oral health.
 Gum disease can lead to tooth loss, bone recession and cardiovascular disease.
 And remember, flossing on the daily can help prevent all of those complications.